VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Experimental Results

 The Gemini-3-Pro-Preview critic maintains generally high confidence throughout training, reflecting strong visual grounding capabilities.
 However, without structured block information, confidence occasionally remains high even in early episodes where planning errors are frequent.

 When block color information is provided, Gemini (+BlockInfo) shows both high and more consistent confidence.
-The additional symbolic input appears to reduce perceptual ambiguity, leading to more calibrated and stable certainty levels.
+The additional symbolic input appears to reduce perceptual ambiguity, leading to more stable confidence levels.

-In the absence of a critic, confidence cannot be meaningfully defined, as no structured assessment of execution is produced.
-This further highlights the importance of a calibrated critic for stable verbal reinforcement learning.